seegno/uphold-sdk-php/README.md

 ## Basic usage

-In order to create a Personal Access Token (PAT) and learn more about the Bitreserve API, please check out the [developer website](https://developer.bitreserve.org/api/v0/#authentication).
+In order to learn more about the Bitreserve API, please check out the [developer website](https://developer.bitreserve.org/api/v0/#authentication).

+First, create a Personal Access Token (PAT) using the command described below.

+### Create a Personal Access Token

+    $ php lib/Bitreserve/console.php tokens:create

 Then, create a new instance of the `Client` class with token.
 Take a look at the following examples and explore more on the [examples](https://github.com/bitreserve/bitreserve-sdk-php/tree/master/examples) directory.